 The first step in making a model of the teeth.
 A metal or plastic tray is filled with a flavored putty like material that will harden in about one minute.
 Once removed from the mouth, plaster is poured into the impression to create a model of the teeth.

-A dental specialist who has completed an advanced post-doctoral course at a university, accredited by the American Dental Association, of at least two academic years in the special area of orthodontics.
+A dental specialist who has completed an advanced post-doctoral course at a university, accredited by the American Dental Association, of at least two academic years in the specialty area of orthodontics.